rakhimov/scram/doc/coding_standards.rst

 ------------------------

 - Exceptions are allowed.
-- Prefer streams to ``printf-like`` routines.
 - Name mutator functions without ``set_`` prefix.
 - Multiple *implementation* inheritance is allowed (mostly for mixins).
-- Lambda expressions used as nested functions follow the function naming conventions.

 Deviations from the Qt Style